wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 > What did we learn about Gunrock?
 What is hard to use, or slow?
 What potential Gunrock features would have been helpful in implementing this workflow?

-GTF is the first algorithm that stacks previous applications.
+SFL is the first algorithm that stacks previous applications.
 Some data pre-processing that is common to execute in the CPU requires better designs of the APIs which will facilitate new applications.
 For example, gtf_enactor needs to call mf_problem.reset.
-Since the current maxflow code does not have any preprocessing of the graph on GPU, GTF has to transfer the data back and forth between CPU and GPU and unnecessary arrays to store the Maxflow input arrays are needed in GTF.
+Since the current maxflow code does not have any preprocessing of the graph on GPU, SFL has to transfer the data back and forth between CPU and GPU and unnecessary arrays to store the Maxflow input arrays are needed in SFL.
 It would have been much better if maxflow has more preprocessing on GPU.

 Moreover, a unit test framework is super necessary.
-If we don't do unit tests per few functions, it is hard to track the problems and discover simple, avoidable but missing test cases, such as comparison between two double values in GTF.
+If we don't do unit tests per few functions, it is hard to track the problems and discover simple, avoidable but missing test cases, such as comparison between two double values in SFL.
 A mockito test framework is best for reference. http://www.vogella.com/tutorials/Mockito/article.html

 ### Notes on multi-GPU parallelization